jewinemiller/RoleplayingSystem/Core.md

 > **Note:** Some abilities can overcome this cancelling-out effect and force a player to roll with **advantage** or **disadvantage** regardless of the situation.
 Follow the standard rules above unless the ability states that it's affects **overcome** advantage or disadvantage.

 ## Skills
 **Skills** represent a character's ability to perform an action that requires more than a mundane amount of effort or luck.
 Additionally, **skills** represent a character's ability to overcome, resist, or avoid effects from abilities or traits of other characters or enemies in-game.
 Skills are generally used in one of three ways: **contests**, **checks**, and **saves**.
 [SYSTEM] does not define any set skills for players to use.
-Instead, **any** action can be the target of a **skill check, save, or contest.**
+Instead, **any** action can be the target of a **skill check, save, or contest** as long as it meets the criteria defined below.

-For example, a thief who is trying to pass as a famous chef in order to gain entry into the King's banquet hall may have to roll a **deception contest** with the guard at the door to see if they can lie about their identity.
-Assuming the thief passes, they may be escorted into the kitchen in order to cook the King's meal.
-The thief would then have to roll a **cooking check** to see if they can successfully make a meal as cooking like a professional chef requires an exceptional amount of skill.
+### Skill Contests

+Skill **contests** are competitions between two characters to determine whether an action succeeds or fails.
+In a **contest** each character rolls for a skill with the highest rolling character winning.
+Ties in **contests** go to the character that initiated the action.
+Characters in a contest **do not** have to roll the same skill as long as the skill they are rolling would be useful in the contest.

+> **Example:** A thief wants to break in to the King's banquet and steal the crown jewels.
+He decides to pose as a famous chef and attempts to bluff his way through the door guard.
+The thief has **advantage** on all attempts at deception due to his training.
+The door guard, however, is barely trained and rolls normally to check the identity of the partygoers.
+The thief rolls an **8** while the guard rolls a **4**.
+The thief wins the skill contest and is let inside.

 ### Skill Checks

-Skill checks are, by far, the most common way to use skills in regular play.
+Skill checks are the most common way to use skills in regular play.
 Skill checks are used when attempting to perform any action in-game that requires any talent or luck to accomplish.
 Skill checks are given a **difficulty level** as detailed in the section on [Difficulty Levels](#difficulty-levels).
+Characters pass their skill check by **meeting or exceeding** the difficulty level of the roll.

+> **Example:** The thief/famous chef has bluffed his way into the King's party, but runs into an unexpected problem.
+The chef in charge of the meal has gone missing and only a famous chef can rescue the banquet.
+The thief is escorted into the kitchens and thrust in front of a kitchen full of nervous sous chefs.
+He is forced to make a skill **check** to attempt to cook a meal fit for the King.
+This thief is no real chef, however, and he fails with a **2**.

 ### Skill Saves

-Certain abilities, attacks, or actions require that the target of the action attempts to resist or avoid its effects.
-These actions will specify a **difficulty** and an effect if the character **fails** the save.
+Certain events or actions require that the target of the action attempts to resist or avoid its effects.
+In this event, the character being targeted will make a **save**.
+Actions or events that require a save will specify a **difficulty** and an effect if the character **fails** the save.
+Saves are passed by **meeting or exceeding** the specified difficulty.

-### Skill Contests
+> **Example:** The thief's cover has been blown and now he is trying to flee from the castle.
+Unfortunately, the head of the King's guard is also a powerful mage and attempts to stop the thief by freezing him in place.
+The thief has to make a **save** to avoid being held in place for the guards to capture.
+The thief, ever lucky, rolls a **6**, just enough to avoid the effects of the guard's magic.
+He successfully leaps through an open window and escapes out into the night.

 ### Advantage and Disadvantage